Get started with flexible work in the BC Public Service

 The following are essential steps to create a flexible work arrangement:

-Review the information on this page and consider the flexible work guiding principles
+- Review the information on this page and consider the guiding principles for flexible work

-- Complete mandatory corporate training, if you haven't already:
+- Complete mandatory corporate training, if you have not already:

 - Work with your supervisor to finalize a signed Telework Agreement (DOCX, 95KB)

 - Remember to save a copy of your signed telework agreement according to your ministry’s records management requirement

 The BC Public Service adapted to large-scale remote work during the COVID-19 pandemic.
 This was a necessary measure to ensure employee safety and reduce the risk of community spread of the virus.

 Most employees working from home during the pandemic expressed a desire to continue remote working on at least a part-time basis.
 The BC Public Service acknowledges this preference and is committed to a sustainable approach to flexible work, balancing employee preferences, the responsibilities of the employer and our shared commitment to serving the public.